ansys/pyansys-heart/CONTRIBUTING.md

 questions or submissions to this repository.

 For contributing to this project, please refer to the [PyAnsys Developer's Guide](https://dev.docs.pyansys.com/).
-Further information about contributing to PyAnsys Geometry can be found in [Contributing].
+Further information about contributing to PyAnsys heart can be found in [Contributing].

 [Contributing]: https://heart.docs.pyansys.com/version/stable/contributing.html